 Our Final Thoughts

 There are other mentions like the PRC 200 models from Tissot and even timepieces from lesser-known companies like Mondaine (the watches that use Tritium).
 Nonetheless, the difference between these ones and the ones on our list is that they offer much more than just illumination at night.
-The watches’ lume is just another part of the package that the manufactures behind the watches above got right.
+The watches’ lume is just another part of the package that the manufacturers behind the watches above got right.